 It comes with an inbuilt Calendar and Contacts section.
 You can also create Tasks inside the app.
 All these things can be managed using the intuitive Interface.
 We really liked the way how Nine has arranged the Sidebar.
 It gives proper space for email navigation, especially if you have a huge number of emails to read.

 Apart from supporting almost every email account type, Nine offers some cool features too.
 For instance, it comes with a Rich Text Editor, Automated Setup, and Conversation mode, Android Wear support etc. Thanks to the fully-fledged Settings section, you can customize the working of Nine based on your specific needs.
 In short, you would always amaze you with its features.
+It also works without the Play Store installed.

 Pros: Superb UI, Enhanced customization & Control, numerous features